-William McGlone is a partner in the Washington, D.C. office of Latham & Watkins and Co-chair of the Export Controls, Economic Sanctions & Customs Practice.
-Mr. McGlone is one of the leading US practitioners in the field of export controls and economic sanctions.
-His practice focuses on legal, policy, and enforcement issues arising under United States export controls, trade and economic sanctions, and other laws governing cross border transactions.
+William McGlone is of counsel in the Washington, D.C. office of Latham & Watkins.
+He retired from the partnership on December 31, 2020.
+He is former Co-Chair of the Export Controls, Economic Sanctions & Customs Practice, and has been a leading US practitioner in the field of export controls and economic sanctions.
+He advises clients on legal, policy, and enforcement issues arising under United States export controls, trade and economic sanctions, and other laws governing cross-border transactions.

-Mr. McGlone counsels and represents clients on legal and policy issues arising under various legal regimes that govern international trade, technology transfers, investment, and cross-border business activities.
-His areas of expertise include sanctions administered by the Treasury Department’s Office of Foreign Assets Control (OFAC), the International Traffic in Arms Regulations (ITAR), the Export Administration Regulations (EAR), US antiboycott laws, the Foreign Corrupt Practices Act (FCPA), and multilateral trade controls.
-Mr. McGlone's work in these areas involves analysis of proposed transactions and business relationships; securing government approvals; due diligence in mergers and acquisitions; design, implementation and review of compliance programs; training; internal investigations and voluntary disclosures; and responding to government investigations and enforcement actions.
+Mr. McGlone has counseled and represented clients on legal and policy issues arising under various legal regimes that govern international trade, technology transfers, investment, and cross-border business activities.
+He has advised on sanctions administered by the Treasury Department’s Office of Foreign Assets Control (OFAC), the International Traffic in Arms Regulations (ITAR), the Export Administration Regulations (EAR), US antiboycott laws, the Foreign Corrupt Practices Act (FCPA), and multilateral trade controls.
+Mr. McGlone's work in these areas has involved analysis of proposed transactions and business relationships; securing government approvals; due diligence in mergers and acquisitions; design, implementation, and review of compliance programs; training; internal investigations and voluntary disclosures; and responding to government investigations and enforcement actions.

 With a strong industry focus on aerospace, defense, energy, and high technology, Mr. McGlone’s practice includes strategic analysis and advice on the extraterritorial reach of US laws.
-He and his team also help clients to manage important ancillary issues - including corporate governance, Securities and Exchange Commission (SEC) disclosures, risk management and public relations - that arise in connection with the work described above.
-These capabilities are increasingly important in the present regulatory and enforcement climate, and they are enhanced by the depth of the firm's practices in related areas.
-These related areas of practice include white collar, SEC disclosure and enforcement, government contracts, satellite and aerospace technology, and practice before the Committee on Foreign Investment in the United States.
+He and his team also helped clients to manage important ancillary issues, including corporate governance, Securities and Exchange Commission (SEC) disclosures, risk management, and public relations that arise in connection with the work described above.
+These capabilities have become increasingly important in the present regulatory and enforcement climate, and they are enhanced by the depth of the firm's practices in related areas, including white collar, SEC disclosure and enforcement, government contracts, satellite and aerospace technology, and practice before the Committee on Foreign Investment in the United States.

-Mr. McGlone is consistently recognized by Chambers Global, Chambers USA, The Legal 500 US, and Washingtonian as one of the top-tier lawyers in the areas of export controls, economic sanctions, and international trade.
-He is a member of the firm's Associates Committee and a former Chair of the Committee on Export Controls and Economic Sanctions of the American Bar Association's Section of International Law and Practice.
+Mr. McGlone has been consistently recognized by Chambers Global, Chambers USA, The Legal 500 US, and Washingtonian as one of the top-tier lawyers in the areas of export controls, economic sanctions, and international trade.
+He is a former Chair of the Committee on Export Controls and Economic Sanctions of the American Bar Association's Section of International Law and Practice.
 He has written numerous articles on export controls, trade sanctions, the FCPA, and antiboycott laws.
-Mr. McGlone is a frequent speaker on these issues, and has co-chaired the American Conference Institute's annual flagship conference on Export Controls for more than a decade.
+Mr. McGlone is a frequent speaker on these issues, and has co-chaired the American Conference Institute's annual flagship conference on export controls for more than a decade.

 He has authored several articles related to his practice.
 A selection of his works include:

-- “United States Control of Domestic Technology Transfers - The Deemed Export Rule” (co-author), The California International Practitioner (2003)
+- Co-author, “United States Control of Domestic Technology Transfers - The Deemed Export Rule,” The California International Practitioner, 2003

-- “Fighting Foreign Corruption: Multilateral Efforts Can Create Level Playing Field” (co-author), Washington Legal Foundation (March 1997)
+- Co-author, “Fighting Foreign Corruption: Multilateral Efforts Can Create Level Playing Field,” Washington Legal Foundation, March 1997